Divisibility questions in commutative algebraic groups

 Although we generally do not know explicitly the maximal subgroups of type $\C_9$, by Aschbacher's Theorem, we have such a characterization of them:

-``if $\Gamma$ is a maximal subgroup of $\GL_n(q)$ of class $\C_9$ and $Z$ denotes its center, then for some nonabelian simple group $T$, the group $\Gamma/(\Gamma \cap Z)$ is almost simple with socle $T$; in this case the normal subgroup $(\Gamma ∩ Z) .T$ acts absolutely irreducibly, preserves no nondegenerate classical form, is not a subfield group, and does not contain $\SL_n(q)$.''
+``if $\Gamma$ is a maximal subgroup of $\GL_n(q)$ of class $\C_9$ and $Z(\Gamma)$ denotes its center, then for some nonabelian simple group $T$, the group $\Gamma/ Z(\Gamma)$ is almost simple with socle $T$; in this case the normal subgroup $ Z(\Gamma) T$ acts absolutely irreducibly, preserves no nondegenerate classical form, is not a subfield group, and does not contain $\SL_n(q)$.''

-For very small integers $n$ there are a few subsequent and more explicit versions of Aschbacher's Theorem, that describe explicitly the subgroups of class $\C_9$.
-To prove Theorem \ref{P17} we will use the classification of the maximal subgroups of $\SL_n(q)$ appearing in \cite{BHR}, for $n\in \{4,8\}$.
+We will use this description in our proof of Theorem \ref{Pal17}.
+Furthermore, for very small integers $n$ there are a few subsequent and more explicit versions of Aschbacher's Theorem, that describe exactly the maximal subgroups of class $\C_9$.
+To prove Theorem \ref{Pal17} we will use the classification of the maximal subgroups of $\SL_n(q)$ appearing in \cite{BHR}, for $n\leq 12$.